Infrared Wedding Photography by Michael Anderson Photography

 “I titled this review “The BEST!” and while it’s true I’ve only ever gotten married once, I do feel like I’ve had lots of photographer experience on account of being in lots of other weddings.
 Michael and Joannie are phenomenal.
-I love looking at my pictures, and they captured the happiness of the day magnificently.
+We love looking at our pictures, and they captured the happiness of the day magnificently.

 We were supposed to be married outside, but Mother Nature had other plans.
 Michael and Joannie were endlessly flexible because our schedule got thrown way off, and it was no problem for them to change equipment from being indoors to outdoors and back indoors again.

 They wanted great pictures as much as we did, and were willing to do whatever necessary to make that happen.
 The pictures are great, Michael and Joannie are great, and I would recommend them to absolutely everyone.”

 Laura and Max were married at St. Ansgar’s Lutheran Church in Cannon Falls, Minnesota with an awesome wedding reception at the Cannon River Winery & Vineyard also in Cannon Falls, MN.

 “Howdy — groom here.
 I don’t want to sound difficult here, but I don’t really like having my picture taken.
 My loving wife coordinated everything with Michael and Joannie, so my first contact was on the day of my wedding.
 And they were awesome.

 They kept everything positive, and we’re even able to keep me up.
 (Which is not always easy.)
 Michael even pinned the boutonnieres on my groomsmen and me.
 They took great pictures and kept spirits high.